• Cherries

 condition for longer

-RYPEN moderates the ethylene emitted by the stems, preventing uncontrolled signalling to the cherries that would otherwise respire and ripen too quickly.
+RYPEN moderates the ethylene emitted by the stems, preventing uncontrolled signalling to the cherries that would otherwise respire and ripen too quickly (RYPEN commercial pilot results).

 • Cherries